csu-cs/csci-315/docs/lectures/04-pointers-testing.md

 - Objects in C++ share many similarities with Java,
   but are considered more powerful:

-  - They can be created on the stack.
+  - In C++, objects can be on the stack.

   - C++ allows multiple inheritance.

-    - no need for the interface keyword.
+    - no need for the `interface` keyword.

   - Templates act like generics, except they are a compile-time construct, not run time.